-[89] Sign.
+Sign.
 Sign shall have the meaning provided in Section 25.02 throughout this Resolution.
 (Added July 11, 2022, ZA22-001)

-[90]—[95] Reserved.
-(Deleted September 24, 1990, ZA90-09-02)

-[96] Sign structure facing.
+Sign structure facing.
 The surface of the sign upon, against, or through which the message of the sign is exhibited, not including architectural trim and structural supports.

+Skating Facility, indoor.
+An indoor facility, the use of which is primarily devoted to roller skating/blading or ice skating.
+The facility may also be used as a site for competitive events and as a practice and training facility.

+Solar Energy Collection Facility, Large-Scale.
+A facility consisting of solar panels, modules, and related equipment (e.g., heat exchanger, pipes, inverter, wiring, storage) that collects solar radiation and transfers it as heat to a carrier fluid for use in hot water heating or space heating and cooling, and/or that collects solar energy and converts it into electricity.
+As a principal use, a solar energy collection system is designed to meet demands for a large area and is typically mounted on the ground.

-[97] Specified anatomical areas.
+Specified anatomical areas.
 Shall include any of the following:

 (a) Less than completely and opaquely covered human genitals or pubic region; cleft of the buttocks; or any portion of the female breast encompassed within an area falling below the horizontal line one would have to draw to intercept a point above the top of the areola, or any portion of the areola, or any simulation thereof.
 This definition shall include the entire lower portion of the human female breast, but shall not include any portion of the cleavage of the human female breast exhibited by a dress, blouse, shirt, leotard, bathing suit, or other wearing apparel, provided the areola is not so exposed.